hmirror03/Bioinformatics-course/index.md

     - Number Sorting Algorithm
     - Dynamic Programming Algorithm

-<strong><mark>The difference between algorithm and model</mark></strong>
+<mark>The difference between algorithm and model<mark>
-- **Algorithm:** a procedure or formula for solving a problem, based on conducting a sequence of specified actions.
+- Algorithm: a procedure or formula for solving a problem, based on conducting a sequence of specified actions.
-- **Model:** the output of an algorithm after it has been trained on data, which can then be used to make predictions or decisions.
+- Model: the output of an algorithm after it has been trained on data, which can then be used to make predictions or decisions.

 ## Getting started
 1. Document your work – Github & Markdown